wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/resource-groups-networking.md

 ### REST API
 As mentioned earlier, network resources can be managed via a variety of interfaces, including REST API,.NET SDK, Node.JS SDK, Java SDK, PowerShell, CLI, Azure Management Portal and templates.

-The Rest API’s conform to the HTTP 1.1 protocol specification.
+The Rest API's conform to the HTTP 1.1 protocol specification.
 The general URI structure of the API is presented below:

 	https://manage.windowsazure.cn/subscriptions/{subscription-id}/providers/{resource-provider-namespace}/locations/{region-location}/register?api-version={api-version}